SAP/ai-sdk-js/README.md

 - Deploy inference endpoints for your trained models.
 - Register custom Docker registries, sync AI content from your own git repositories, and register your own object storage for training data and model artifacts.

-To install the SAP AI Core in your project, run:
+To install the AI Core package in your project, run:

 ```
 $ npm install @sap-ai-sdk/ai-core
 ```